 You simply want to store your wine in a cool, dry place.
 Rather like potatoes.
 A place where the temperature doesn’t fluctuate too much is best.
 Under a set of stairs is quite common, out of the way, yet accessible and generally no heater nearby or draft.
 It really doesn’t matter where, just think potatoes, as long as it is fairly cool and consistent it can be a potential wine storage area.

 But why store wine?

 Wine needs storing to help it age as well as help it keep well.
 Think of those potatoes again.
 If you don’t store them properly they grow those eyes.
-Wine won’t grow weird things, but like potatoes it will keep longer if stored properly.
+Wine won’t grow weird things, but like potatoes, it will keep longer if stored properly.
 You see, wine is always changing.
 It’s a chemical reaction thing.
-I am not going to go in to the specifics here, just take my word for it (for you geeks who need to know, read this).
-And because it is always changing, that is why there is an optimum time to drink it, e.g. this porridge is just right, and why sometimes it tastes like vinegar.
+I am not going to go into the specifics here, just take my word for it (for you geeks who need to know, read this).
+And because wine is always changing, that is why there is an optimum time to drink it, e.g. this porridge is just right.
+And why sometimes it tastes like vinegar.

 But How Do I Save Money?